alexshires/minkowski/notes/references.md

 * State of play - what accuracy do we need to achieve?
 * Methods to achieve this accuracy?
 * What tests will prove the code works?
+* How do we extract a statistical limit?
+In what cases can we do this?

+# Core software

+* Reproducible pipeline - Luigi?
+Sklearn?

+## Data extraction and processing

+* requirements - what preprocessing do we need to do?
+* Caroline?

+## MF calculation software

+* core calculations - what's the best language/library/way to do this reliably
+* DIY :)

+## Statistical analysis

+* is statsmodels good enough?
+* better statistical packages

+## Simulation

+* what do we need to simulate?
+* core CMB + noise parameters + filtering software - before it goes into our preprocessing
+* what scale of simulation do we need to do ?
+* do we need to set this up for AWS Batch?